bal-sm/repo-for-learning/systems/new_programming/python_django/Forms.md

 # Forms

+Important note:
+> Plz read -> Notes of this "Forms" topic section

 ## [Working with forms](https://docs.djangoproject.com/en/4.2/topics/forms/)

 Django provides a range of tools and libraries to help you build forms to accept input from site visitors, and then process and respond to the input.